 Another very enlightening documentary examines the Cambridge Analytica scandal through the narratives of those affected by it.
 The Facebook-Cambridge Analytica scandal was notorious globally for increasing the urgency of better Cyber Security systems since it was concerned obtaining the personal information of millions of Facebook users for advertising and commercial purposes without their consent.

 Has your interest in Cyber Security piqued after reading these descriptions about its many real-world uses?
-If you would like to learn Cyber Security to stay relevant in a global job market where its applications are limitless, apply today to join Stanford Center for Professional Development’s Advanced Computer Security Program (ACSP), delivered in collaboration with Great Learning.1
+If you would like to learn Cyber Security to stay relevant in a global job market where its applications are limitless, apply today to join Stanford Center for Professional Development’s Advanced Cyber Security Course (ACSP), delivered in collaboration with Great Learning.1